CAMP CRUSOE CHILD & VULNERABLE ADULTS PROTECTION & SAFEGUARDING POLICY

 Section 1 - One-to-One Situations

-To ensure that staff can work with young people without the young person feeling vulnerable, and to manage and reduce the likelihood of allegations being made against staff.
+The guiding principle regarding one-to-one situations is to ensure that staff can work with children without the young person feeling vulnerable, and to manage and reduce the likelihood of allegations being made against staff.

-One-to-one situations will either be planned or unplanned.
-The following guidance is provided to ensure staff are aware of their responsibilities.
+Whilst the majority of Camp Crusoe activities are for whole camp, groups or teams, occasions may arise when this is not so.
+On such occasions, one-to-one situations will either be unplanned or planned.
+The following guidance is provided to ensure staff are aware of their responsibilities:

 Unplanned One-to-One Situations